 Whenever you visit the blue mountains, it is definitely smart to also book some Airbnb’s along the way to really have a laid back experience.

-The wildlife in this area of NSW is truly magical and astonishing, you are missing out on a great Australian experience if you don’t go!More Info (click to expand)
+The wildlife in the Blue Mountains area is truly magical and astonishing, you are missing out on a great Australian experience if you don’t go!More Info (click to show all)

 4. Enjoy a cool drink at a rooftop bar